oicr-gsi/shesmu/docs/ops-guide.md

 ![Histogram showing changed data](ops-histo-orphan.png)

-In this histogram there are a number of actions that haven not been generated by an olive recently.
+In this histogram there are a number of actions that have not been generated by an olive recently.
 This likely means that the input data changed and these actions are now orphans and may be candidates to be purged.
 The larger the gap between now and the last time they were generated, the more likely it is that